Russian online giant Yandex mulls financial ecosystem investments

-The Russian online giant Yandex is considering venture onto the financial service terrain, while also restructuring its marketplace business in the wake of a divorce with the state-run lender Sberbank.
+The Russian online giant Yandex is considering venturing onto the financial services terrain, while also restructuring its marketplace business in the wake of a divorce with the state-run lender Sberbank.

-Last month, Yandex applied for trademarks in the banking, insurance and investment business in a move that many believe signifies the internet behemoth's plans to step up its activities in the finance sector.
+Last month, Yandex applied for trademarks in the banking, insurance and investment business in a move that many believe signifies the internet behemoth's plans to step up its activities in the financial sector.

-Currently, the company runs Yandex.Money, an online payment system, which is registered as a non-banking financial organization.
-However, Yandex' ambitions in the finance industry go far beyond just providing payment services, Russian business daily Vedomosti reported.
+Currently, the company runs Yandex.Money, an online payment system, which is registered as a non-banking financial organisation.
+However, Yandex's ambitions in the finance industry go far beyond just providing payment services, Russian business daily Vedomosti has reported.

-"Almost all major IT companies are trying to develop services related to payments or crediting at least because they already have sufficient information on users to be able to correctly and efficiently understand their financial needs and possibilities," Sergei Khestanov, a counsel to general director of Otkrytie brokerage, was quoted as saying by Vedomosti.
+"Almost all major IT companies are trying to develop services related to payments or crediting at least because they already have sufficient information on users to be able to correctly and efficiently understand their financial needs and possibilities," Sergei Khestanov, a counsel to the general director of Otkrytie brokerage, was quoted as saying by Vedomosti.

-If Yandex just wanted to own a bank, it would just buy an existing one, as there are offerings of that kind in the market, adds Leonid Delitsyn, an analyst at Finam brokerage.
+If Yandex just wanted to own a bank, it would simply buy an existing one, as there are offerings of that kind in the market, added Leonid Delitsyn, an analyst at Finam brokerage.

-"Theoretically, Yandex could buy an existing solution," he explains.
+"Theoretically, Yandex could buy an existing solution," he explained.
 "But the company apparently has other goals.
 All major companies, such as mobile operators, large lenders and IT companies, are building ecosystems around themselves, creating a group of partner companies, with which they will proceed into the future."

-Yandex could start off by building a service similar to Apple Pay, Google Pay and Samsung Pay, predicts Khestanov, adding that creating a marketplace on the Amazon model could be the following step.
+Yandex could start off by building a service similar to Apple Pay, Google Pay and Samsung Pay, predicted Khestanov, adding that creating a marketplace on the Amazon model could be the following step.

-"We will soon see a large-scale process of building a hybrid between IT and a financial infrastructure aimed at replicating [the success of] existing payment services and marketplaces," he explains.
+"We will soon see a large-scale process of building a hybrid between IT and a financial infrastructure aimed at replicating [the success of] existing payment services and marketplaces," he explained.
 "The consumer will only benefit from that."

-According to Delitsyn, under another scenario, state-run lender VTB could possibly become Yandex' partner in developing financial services.
+According to Delitsyn, under another scenario, state-run lender, VTB, could possibly become Yandex' partner in developing financial services.

-Meanwhile, just weeks ago, Yandex finalized its divorce with another major Russian lender, Sberbank, buying out a 45% stake in its e-commerce marketplace Yandex.Market for RUB42bn ($559mn) and selling a stake in Yandex.Money to the lender for RUB2.4bn.
+Meanwhile, just weeks ago, Yandex finalised its divorce from another major Russian lender, Sberbank, buying out a 45% stake in its e-commerce marketplace Yandex.Market for RUB42bn ($559mn) and selling a stake in Yandex.Money to the lender for RUB2.4bn.

-The parting of ways was widely expected as in recent years Sberbank has been pivoting away from Yandex, while strengthening co-operation with its rival Mail.ru Group in the food tech and transportation segments.
+The parting of ways was widely expected, as in recent years Sberbank has been pivoting away from Yandex, while strengthening co-operation with its rival Mail.ru Group in the food tech and transportation segments.

 Analysts say that one of the reasons for the divorce was Yandex' unwillingness to be a "junior partner" in the joint venture, as that scenario would imply the priority of Sberbank's interests.

-"Now Yandex' hands are free, and the company cannot afford to ignore the fintech industry," Delitsyn observed, adding that e-commerce and fintech are likely to be the main areas for the online giant's activities as they are most lucrative.
+"Now Yandex' hands are free, and the company cannot afford to ignore the fintech industry," Delitsyn observed, adding that e-commerce and fintech are likely to be the main areas for the online giant's activities, as they are most lucrative.

 Sberbank's share in the Yandex.Market corresponded to its specific division, Beru, which will now be integrated in the digital giant's main marketplace.